Technology in the Library

 - PowerPoint 2013: Microsoft's presentation program that allows users to create slides and transitions for display on a computer.

 - Publisher 2013: Microsoft's desktop publishing software that differs from Word 2013 in that it focuses on page layout rather than text composite.

 - Word 2013: Microsoft's word processing software that allows users to create professional-quality documents quickly and easily.

 Info Commons computers 37-43 have the MyMathLab program access for student use.

 All Info Commons computers can print to the three pay-for-print copiers in the library.
 Info Copier 01 and Info Copier 02 are located on the first floor and Info Copier 03 is located on the second floor.

 Scanning software is available at two computer stations in the library: Info Commons 13 and Info Commons 26.
 Users have the option of scanning materials to PDF or a variety of other image options like JPG, and TIFF.

 All Info Commons computers have the program free statistics program PSPP available for use.
-In addition, Info Commons 5-9 has the following software:
+In addition, Info Commons 5-9 and 10-11 has the following software: